 6. Spill some milk on purpose to(and learn about colour matching and mixing while you’re at it!)

-5. Requiring almost no additional supplies, the floating egg trick is a great way to teach about density (and totally amaze your kids).
+5. Requiring almost no additional supplies, theis a great way to teach about density (and totally amaze your kids).

-4. Engage your little mad scientists with a colour laboratory – they’ll get to work both their left and right brains as they learn about colour theory and create cool combinations.
+4. Engage your little mad scientists with a– they’ll get to work both their left and right brains as they learn about colour theory and create cool combinations.

-3. This rain cloud in a jar is sheer science magic – and helps introduce how rain and clouds work.
+3. Thisis sheer science magic – and helps introduce how rain and clouds work.

 1. Nothing says science like a stroll outside!
-Collect leaves for a foliage journal, uncover logs to find bugs, squelch in the mud and learn about velocity as you leaf jump.
+Collect leaves for a, uncover logs to find bugs, squelch in the mud and learn about velocity as you leaf jump.
 Free & easy – no craft supplies required. :)